Planning your Catholic wedding: A checklist

 - What is God saying to you in the readings?

-- The text of the readings suggested by the Rite of Marriage
+- The text of the readings suggested by the Order of Celebrating Matrimony

 - Work with your parish music minister

 - Three criteria for choosing Catholic wedding music

 - Decide when music will be used in the wedding liturgy